What to do in Tahoe City with Kids

 Café Zenon offers a full bar with inventive and signature cocktails.
 For the kids, order a hot chocolate.

 Located at 251 N. Lake Blvd.
-Open daily from 11 a.m. to 7:30 p.m.
+Open Tuesday to Thursday 2 p.m. to 8 p.m., Friday to Sunday from 10 a.m. to 8 p.m.

 Rosie’s Cafe

 Get good hot sandwiches, a selection of salads and a dose of Old Tahoe at the same meal.
 Your server might also be a local tour guide and definitely your go-to for info on the area.
 Rosie’s Cafe has extended breakfast hours along with a full bar so brunching at noon on the weekends isn’t a problem.
-Dinner meu with American classics along with dessert.
-Find lots of Tahoe City memborablia on the walls.
+Dinner menu with American classics along with dessert.
+Find lots of Tahoe City memorabilia on the walls.

 Skiing and Boarding Near Tahoe City

 Lake Tahoe offers world-class skiing for families, including some of the best ski schools around.
-And Tahoe City is minutes from several top resorts.
+Tahoe City is minutes from several top resorts.

 Disclosure